 ChicoBag - Bags for all kinds of endeavors made from recycled materials - they can easily fit in a purse or even a pocket, depending on the bag.

 ECOBAGS - Many natural fiber bags along with other popular synthetic brands - there's a bag for you!

 Envirosax - Colorful bags that take up little space when not in use.

 Project GreenBag - Made from organic cotton, and surprisingly affordable, these made in the USA bags are sure to please.

 reuseit - A huge variety of grocery and shopping bags made from both recycled plastic and natural fibers.
 The Mini Jute Storage Bags could be used for home organizing.
 (Some are made from natural fibers.)

-Abig thank you to Plastic Free July and the Plastic Pollution Coalition (resource page) for most of these sources.
-You might want to take a look at their websites for even more ideas.
+Many thanks to Plastic Free July and the Plastic Pollution Coalition (resource page) for most of these sources.
+Take a look at their websites for even more ideas.
 Also, Beth Terry at My Plastic-Free Life, writes about plastic-free living and includes additional resources and tips on her website.